-For example, if your volunteer work involved managing others or coordinating events, that could be an important thing to include when applying for any management position.
+For example, if your volunteer work involved managing others or coordinating events, that could be an important thing to include when applying for any management position!

 You also shouldn’t list anything that would let the employer know things about you that you don’t want to share.
-Unlike actual paid jobs, there is no downside to omitting any volunteer effort.
+Unlike paid jobs, there is no downside to omitting any volunteer efforts.

-- Whenever possible, try to place your volunteer work in its own section.
+Whenever possible, try to place your volunteer work in its own section.
 While volunteer work on your resume can bolster your presentation, it should never distract from your proven work skills and history of achievements.

-- There are exceptions to every rule, of course.
+There are exceptions to every rule, of course.
 If you’ve spent some time out of the workforce, and spent that time doing volunteer work, then you may want to include it within your work experience.
 If you do, simply relabel your work history section as “Experience”.
-Ensure that the expirience is detailed and listed like work experience.
+Ensure that the experience is detailed and listed like work experience.

-- Be brief when listing volunteer work, but clear and concise as well.
+Be brief when listing volunteer work, but clear and concise as well.
 In include the name of the organization and its location, the dates you volunteered, your title – if you had one, and what you achieved during your time as a volunteer.

 Whether you’re a college grad with little paid experience, someone who’s been out of the workforce for a while, or just someone who needs to add a little more power to his resume, your volunteer work experience can be an incredible tool for showcasing your skills.
 With the right approach and commitment to highlighting those skills, the inclusion of those volunteer details can provide your resume with that something extra.
 This helps to differentiate it from the competition.

-Good Luck with your job search!
+Good luck with your job search!

 - 10 Vital Skills To Put On Your Resume